pelithne/actions/README.md

 ## Fork Github repository

 The easiest way to get the code for this tutorial, is by **forking** the Github repository where I put my code.
-Forking means that you copy the contents of my repository into a repository in your github account (it´s OK!
-This is open source after all :-)
+Forking means that you copy the contents of my repository into a repository in your own github account.

 To fork the repository, first navigate to <https://github.com/pelithne/aks-pipeline> then select the **fork** button in the top right corner.

 <p align="left">
   <img width=100%" src="./media/fork.PNG">